clebov/Breakthrough/README.txt

 In Windows, simply navigate to the same folder in which you found this readme and,
     double click Breakthrough.py

-Alternatively you may open the same folder in which you found this readme in
+Alternatively, or if double clicking the file does not work,
-    Visual Studio and run Breakthrough.py with or without the debugger.
+    you may open the same folder in which you found this readme in Visual Studio and run Breakthrough.py with or without the debugger.
     Running without the debugger is recommended as the debugger can greatly slow down computational time.